slazengersnow/AI_English_Chat/replit.md

 This is a mobile-first English composition training application that helps users practice translating Japanese sentences to English.
 The app provides instant feedback and corrections using AI, with a LINE-style chat interface optimized for smartphone usage.
 The project's vision is to offer a comprehensive, engaging, and effective platform for English learners to improve their composition skills, leveraging AI for personalized and immediate feedback, thereby catering to a broad market of language learners.

+**MAIN PAGE**: The core of the application is the level selection page (CompleteTrainingUI.tsx) featuring 6 difficulty levels: TOEIC, 中学英語, 高校英語, 基本動詞, ビジネスメール, シミュレーション練習.
+This page uses background color #e7effe with admin/mypage buttons positioned at the absolute right edge of the screen.
+This is the central hub users return to after any debug/refresh scenarios.

 ## User Preferences

 Preferred communication style: Simple, everyday language.